ufjschool/ob-s14/drafts/first/HauntedStory.md

 “We don’t do it just to conjure up something,” Bolejack said.
 “There’s a lot of things you don’t want to conjure up to say the least.”

-Though Bolejack reminds clients that not all paranormal activity is evil or harmful, the stress and the fear that clients undergo can be detrimental to their mental, emotional and physical health.

-This encompasses not only their fear that they may be experiencing the paranormal, but the fear to tell others about what they are experiencing.
+Though Bolejack reminds clients that not all paranormal activity is evil or harmful, the stress and the fear that clients undergo can be detrimental to their mental, emotional and physical health.This encompasses not only their fear that they may be experiencing the paranormal, but the fear to tell others about what they are experiencing.

 “When we go to people and they say “I’ve never told anyone about this,’ it’s this gush of relief that they have and instantly, even without doing the investigation, we’ve helped them physiologically, just being able to let them open up and share what they’ve experienced,” Boothby said.